INSY Stock Forecast This Month

 The company has been on a wild ride in both the media and the stock market.

-Numerous scandals have plagued the company and help sink its public image.
+Numerous scandals have plagued the company and helped sink its public image.
 Meanwhile, its founder is under indictment and it is being blamed for playing a role in the deadly opioid epidemic.

 On the flip side, its fall in stock value has caused investors to reevaluate the company’s worth and once more begin pouring money into the beleaguered pharma stock.
 That has prompted one of the better runs and recoveries of 2018 in the marijuana industry.